 Web-based Access Control System

-It also has the technical means to provide remote system access and management.
+It also has the technical means to provide remote access control and management.
 Such a system is using Internet protocols (IP) to communicate signals and data and an IP-based access control system is operable both as a hardwired platform and as a wireless solution.

 Furthermore, a web-based physical access control system provides additional layer of security by automatically collecting data on all events that occur within the system.
 You can check the security events log from anywhere and anytime and adjust most of the system’s settings remotely.

 In fact, your web-based access control system is able to cover entry points located in any part of the world and you can control multiple sites at once.
 A reliable platform enables access control management from a single location using a secure network to control any entry point across the network.

 Web-based access control systems can incorporate both cable and wireless networks to manage readers and locks.
 Moreover, a technology known as PoE (Power over Ethernet) is using connections that provide power and data to a connected device through a singular cable.
 Thus, you power and manage a security device over a single connection.

 This diagram shows how on premises access control systems work.

 You have a single screen or panel from which you view and manage alarms, video surveillance, facility maps, and identities.
 You can also view and manage photos and employee details of your personnel.
 Thus, you can restrict certain employees and/or visitors from particular sensitive areas and grant access to selected persons only.
 You can also assign access levels to your employees and areas, granting employees access to a selection of areas using the access level system property.